SoftUni-Internal/interactive-content/EN/01-Components/03-Data-Binding-And-Templates.md

 The code creates a new list item for each game in the array of games.

-If you want to access any of the properties of the **game** object you do so by writing `game.propertyName`
+If we want to access any of the properties of the **game** object, we do so by writing `game.propertyName`

-These names are arbitrary, you can name them any way you want.
+These names are arbitrary.
+We can name them any way we want.

 [/slide]